jiko/stopabadcure/_posts/2013-10-25-your-big-bucks-report.md

 published: true
 ---

-As of Halloween Day, the people who are trying to buy this election -- the KCFC (Kansas City Fat Cats) -- have contributed more than $1.8 million to the Committee for Research, Treatments and Cures.
+As of Halloween Day, the people who are trying to buy this election -- the KCFC (Kansas City Fat Cats) -- have contributed more than $1.8 million to the **Committee for Research, Treatments and Cures**.

-That means the committee pushing Jackson County Question 1 probably will end up spending more than $2 million trying to ram this ridiculous half-cent-sales-tax increase down the throats of average citizens.
+That means the committee pushing **Jackson County Question 1** probably will end up spending more than $2 million trying to ram this ridiculous half-cent-sales-tax increase down the throats of average citizens.

 Here's a list of the latest four- and five-figure contributions: